Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Price: From $6 per user, per month.
 Custom pricing for larger organizations.

-• Compatibility: iOS and Android mobile apps; Windows and Mac (browser-based); supports MFA hardware
+• Compatibility: iOS and Android mobile apps; Windows and macOS (browser-based); supports MFA hardware

 Okta is also known for its free password manager, which provides strong protection for individual accounts.
 But, for business use, we especially like the Workforce Identity platform, which represents a big step forward in user verification.
 A key advantage is adaptive MFA, which adjusts the level of verification required based on factors like user behavior, login location and device health.
 Organizations can also implement phishing-resistant technologies like hardware keys and smart cards as part of their MFA rollout — essential for defending against social engineering attacks.

 Okta Workforce Identity is on the pricier side, but it offers a few standout capabilities, including workflow automation.
-For example, it can verify a customer’s identity and automatically push it to your CRM as a lead.
+For example, it can automate identity workflows and sync verified user data with connected systems like CRM platforms.
 It’s definitely worth shortlisting, though budget-conscious businesses may find better value with other platforms.

 • Offline MFA backup: Team members can log in using offline passcodes when internet access is limited or unavailable.